Large Language Model Unlearning: Introduction

 \section{Introduction}

 Making sure large language models (LLMs) generate safe outputs that align with human values and policy regulation is currently a major task for LLM practitioners.

-The common tasks include the following.
-(1) \textbf{Removing Harmful Responses}: Because LLMs are trained on the Internet data which contain countless harmful text, LLMs are easy to learn problematic responses.
-For example, \citep{zhuo2023robustness,bai2022constitutional,liu2023trustworthy} have shown that LLMs can memorize harmful concepts; such responses can cause great harm to users.
-(2) \textbf{Erasing Copyrighted Content}: We have seen a large number of recent efforts to protect the right of content creators from being used by LLMs \citep{carlini2021extracting,wahle2022large,lee2023language,copilot,liu2023trustworthy}.
-They show LLMs can memorize and leak copyright-protected content.
-Removing such behaviors learned by the LLMs as requested by the authors is important but is prohibitively expensive if we need to retrain LLMs from scratch.
-(3) \textbf{Reducing Hallucinations}: LLMs often give factually wrong responses that mislead users.
-Reducing hallucinations, especially in high-stakes applications, is the key to earning user trust.
-(4) \textbf{Protecting User Privacy}: Users might choose not to give consent to the LLM service providers for using their data.
-For example, OpenAI has updated its policy regarding how it would use user data for training models \citep{openai}.
-Therefore, when users stop giving consent, LLM practitioners need a way of removing the user data from the trained LLMs.
-(5) \textbf{Enforcing Policy Compliance}: Local community compliance policy can iterate frequently \citep{tiktok2023guidelines,twitter2023rules,facebook2023community}.
+The common tasks include the following: \begin{enumerate}[leftmargin=18pt] \item \textbf{Removing Harmful Responses}: Since LLMs are trained on the Internet data which contain countless harmful text, they are easy to learn problematic responses.
+For example, \citep{zhuo2023robustness,bai2022constitutional,liu2023trustworthy} have shown that LLMs can memorize harmful concepts; such responses can cause great harm to users. \item \textbf{Erasing Copyrighted Contents}: The tension between data owners (e.g., authors) and LLM service providers is escalating, leading to legislation such as legal disputes involving OpenAI, Meta, and New York Times \citep{copyrightsue,nytcopysue,copilot}.
+We have also seen a large number of recent works that show LLMs can memorize and leak copyright-protected information~\citep{carlini2021extracting,wahle2022large,lee2023language,liu2023trustworthy}.
+Removing such behaviors learned by the LLMs as requested by the authors is important but is prohibitively expensive if we need to retrain LLMs from scratch. \item \textbf{Reducing Hallucinations}: LLMs often give factually wrong responses that mislead users.
+Reducing hallucinations, especially in high-stakes applications, is the key to earning user trust. \item \textbf{Protecting User Privacy}: Users might stop giving consent to the LLM service providers for using their data.
+When it happens, LLM practitioners need a way of removing the old user data from the trained LLMs. \item \textbf{Enforcing Policy Compliance}: Local community compliance policy can iterate frequently \citep{tiktok2023guidelines,twitter2023rules,facebook2023community}.
 Practitioners need techniques to quickly remove historical training data that leads to outputs that are no longer policy-compliant.